greatcattw/PX100_solar_panel/README.md

 If you get current more than solar panel ability, the voltage drops quickly.<br>
 ![pic](pic/app.png)<br><br><br>

 PX100 comes with a USB to TTL232.
-Install it.
+Install it.<br>
 ![pic](pic/dmgmt.PNG)<br><br><br>